Smuliman/roopenkryptot/README.md

-This website is a project that I will attach Vincit's Rising Star application.
+This website is a project is part of a job application.
 The assaignment was as follows:

 Scrooge McDuck is once again requesting consultation from fellow ducks at Vincit.
 This time Scrooge has his eyes on cryptocurrency — bitcoin to be exact — and he needs a tool to